MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/migrating-an-arbiter.md

 # Migrating an arbiter

-At some point during a complete session, you might need to select a new arbiter using arbiter migration.
+At some point during a 2015 Multiplayer session, you might need to select a new arbiter, using arbiter migration.
 There are two types of migration:

 -   **Graceful arbiter migration**
 -   **Failover arbiter migration**